-ACCT 1003 Accounting I / 3 credits (3 lec.)
+ACCT 1003 Accounting I

 Covers the fundamental accounting concepts and procedures for sole proprietorship.
-The accounting cycle includes journalizing and posting transactions, preparing trial balances, worksheets, and financial statements.
-Emphasis is given to cash, banking, payroll procedures, purchases, accounts receivable/accounts payable, and prepaid expenses.
-Simulated accounting activities offer decision making opportunities encountered in the business world.
+Emphasis is given to the accounting cycle, which includes journalizing and posting transactions and preparing trial balances and financial statements.
+Emphasis is also given to internal control of cash, bank reconciliations, and basic payroll procedures.